 As far as visas go, it couldn’t be any simpler.
 There are no tourist visas required, as of December 2018.
 You will get a visa stamp valid for 90 days on arrival.
 It applies to most countries (including the US, Canada, EU).

 If you want to get to know the local people and their culture, or just simply buy a bus ticket without any hassle, learn a bit of Spanish.
 A good start is learning these basic phrases.

-After traveling in Peru and Bolivia, we’ve noticed the Chilean culture is not typically Hispanic.
-And as I already mentioned, it’s very European so locals are not wearing any traditional colorful clothes.
-You might rather observe the architecture here or cultural tradition of Chilean huasos (horsemen similar to North America cowboys).
+After travelling in Peru and Bolivia, we’ve noticed the Chilean culture is not typically Hispanic.
+And as I already mentioned, it’s very European so locals are not wearing any traditional colourful clothes.
+You might rather observe the architecture here or the cultural tradition of Chilean huasos (horsemen similar to North American cowboys).

-Few weeks before your trip, visit a travel clinic to ask about recommended vaccines based on the current situation in Chile.
-There are no mandatory vaccines required to enter the country (as opposed to mandatory yellow fever vaccine in Peru).
+A few weeks before your trip, visit a travel clinic to ask about recommended vaccines based on the current situation in Chile.
+There are no mandatory vaccines required to enter the country (as opposed to the mandatory yellow fever vaccine in Peru).

 Drinking tap water and from the streams